 What is roast beef?

 Usually, the first question in learning how to roast beef is what cut of beef to choose!
-What cuts of meat are best for roasting?
+What is the best beef roast?
 There are plenty of options to choose from, and they all have their place at the dinner table.
-Let’s find out what cuts of meat are best for roasting.
+Let’s find out what primary cuts of meat are best for roasting.
+Who doesn’t love delicious holiday roast beef recipes?

 - Holiday roasts: What cut should you choose for a holiday roast beef dinner?